imatomster/campaignlayer-nep245/README.md

 # CampaignLayerNEP245 Smart Contract

 The CampaignLayerNEP245 smart contract is designed to provide multi-token management functionality on the NEAR Protocol.
+This should mimic the existing ERC1155 we have been using on the Ethereum blockchain.

-It adheres to the NEAR Contract Standards for Multi-Token and includes features for token minting, transferring, approvals, batch transfers, and now token burning.
+This includes features for token minting, transferring, approvals, batch transfers, and now token burning!

 ## Functions